French ironclad Dévastation: 1890–1927

 In 1899, the ship was modernized extensively, receiving new water-tube boilers, a revised armament, and a pair of new masts with fighting tops in place of her original three.
-The 320 mm guns were replaced with 270 mm 20-caliber M1875 guns in the battery, and the original 270 mm guns in the barbettes were placed with either four, or two 9.4 in guns.
+The 320 mm guns were replaced with 270 mm 20-caliber M1875 guns in the battery, and the original 270 mm guns in the barbettes were replaced with either four, or two 9.4 in guns.
 Her 140 mm guns were replaced with new 100 mm guns.
 Later that year, she was nominally transferred to the Northern Squadron in the English Channel, along with the two Amiral Baudins, Amiral Duperré, Courbet, and Redoutable, since more modern pre-dreadnought battleships built in the mid-1890s had entered service by that time, though she remained under construction into 1901.
 By the time work was completed, she had also had her original propulsion system replaced with triple-expansion steam engines.
 Dévastation was recommissioned for sea trials on 10 March 1902, but she was never placed in full commission.